Deer Hunting Regulations

 Hancock, Harris, Meriwether, Montgomery Randolph, Talbot & Troup: antlered bucks must have a minimum of 4 points, 1 in. or longer, on one side of the antlers

 All deer hunters are required to have a Harvest Record for the current season.
-Additionally, all harvest must be reported within 72 hours through Georgia Game Check.
+Additionally, all harvest must be reported within 72 hours through Georgia Game Check or before leaving the deer with a processor.

 CELL PHONE HANDY?

-If you have a cell phone and available service, enter the harvest date and county on the Harvest Record through the Outdoors Georgia App or online at www.gooutdoorsgeorgia.com before moving the deer from the site of the kill.
+If you have a cell phone, enter the harvest date and county on the Harvest Record through the GA Outdoors App, online at gooutdoorsgeorgia.com or by calling 1-800-366-2661 before moving the deer from the site of the kill.

 - Log It—Enter the harvest date and county on your paper Harvest Record before moving the deer from the site of the kill.